petermlm/backup/README.md

 No really...
 I just wanted to try GitHub without bothering anyone.
 But I still use the script.

+(Disclaimer: The author is not responsible for any problems you with encounter with the usage of this project.)

+# Arguments

+    -h             - Display a... somewhat helpful help text.
+    -b bu_file     - bu_file location.
+If this flag is not specified, the default location where the script will look for the bu_file is the same as the execution directory.
+    -o target_file - The resulting tar file.
+Default is stored in the same directory with a default name.

 # How To Use

 BackUp works by reading from a file, called bu\_files, which contain the files and directories you want to store to the target tar file.